Kyutech-Space-Robotics-Lab/.github/README.md

 Getting Started
 For Lab Members: Please review our detailed Contribution Guidelines to understand our workflow, coding standards, and best practices.

-For External Collaborators: If you are interested in collaborating with us, please contact Professor Kenji Nagaoka at [supervisor's-email@kyutech.ac.jp].
+For External Collaborators: If you are interested in collaborating with us, please contact Professor Kenji Nagaoka at nagaoka.kenji572@mail.kyutech.jp.

-Find us at the Kyushu Institute of Technology.
+Find us at the <a href="http://www.mech.kyutech.ac.jp/srl/index.html"> Kyushu Institute of Technology </a>.